Sarah Winnemucca: Second marriage

-In 1881 General Oliver O. Howard hired Sarah Winnemucca to teach Shoshone prisoners held at Vancouver Barracks.
+In 1881, General Oliver O. Howard hired Winnemucca to teach Shoshone prisoners held at Vancouver Barracks.
 While there, she met and became close to Lieutenant Lewis H. Hopkins, an Indian Department employee.
 They married that year in San Francisco.
+Winnemucca's husband had contributed to his wife's efforts by gathering material for the book at the Library of Congress.
+But, he ran through Winnemucca's money.
+Her husband died of tuberculosis on October 18, 1887, and was buried in Lovelock at the Lone Mountain Cemetery.
+Despite a bequest from Mary Peabody Mann and efforts to turn the school into a technical training center, Winnemucca was struggling financially by the time of her husband's death in 1887.

 Lectures and writing

-In 1883, the Hopkins's traveled east, where Sarah delivered nearly 300 lectures throughout major cities of the Northeast and Mid-Atlantic, seeking to heighten awareness of injustice against Native Americans.
-The press reported her talks and often referred to her as the "Paiute Princess."
+In 1883, the Hopkinses traveled east, where Winnemucca delivered nearly 300 lectures throughout major cities of the Northeast and Mid-Atlantic, seeking to heighten awareness of injustice against Native Americans.
+The press reported her talks and sometimes referred to her as the "Paiute Princess" or "Indian princess".

-In Boston, she met the sisters Elizabeth Peabody and Mary Peabody Mann, married to the educator Horace Mann; they began to promote her speaking career.
+In Boston, Winnemucca met the sisters Elizabeth Peabody and Mary Peabody Mann, the latter married to the educator Horace Mann; they began to promote her speaking career.
 In addition, the two women helped her to compile and prepare her lecture materials for publication as Life Among the Piutes.
 Her book was published in 1883, the "first known autobiography written by a Native American woman" and the first U.S. copyright registration secured by a Native American woman.

-Sarah's husband had contributed to his wife's efforts by gathering material for the book at the Library of Congress.
-But he was suffering from tuberculosis, and Winnemucca learned that he was addicted to gambling, which consumed her earnings.

 After returning to Nevada in 1884, Winnemucca spent a year lecturing in San Francisco.
 When she returned again to Pyramid Lake, she and her brother built a school for Indian children at Lovelock, Nevada, in order to promote the Paiute culture and language.
 The Peabody Indian School, named for their benefactor Mary Peabody Mann in Boston, operated for a couple of years.
 Changes in federal policy following what was considered the success of the Carlisle Indian School prompted the federal government to promote education for Native American children at English-language boarding schools.
-Winnemucca's school was closed in 1887 and the children transferred to a facility in Grand Junction, Colorado.
-Despite a bequest from Mary Peabody Mann and efforts to turn the school into a technical training center, Winnemucca was struggling financially by the time of her husband's death in 1887.
+Winnemucca's school was closed in 1887 and the children were transferred to a facility in Grand Junction, Colorado.

 The Dawes Severalty Act of 1887 required allotment of communal lands on reservations to individual households to force assimilation of tribes.

+Later years and death

 Winnemucca spent the last four years of her life retired from public activity.
 She died of tuberculosis at her sister Elma Smith's home at Henry's Lake, Idaho.